Newsclip — Social News Discovery

 Frequently Asked Questions

-What are the underlying issues prompting the walkout?
+What are the impacts of the Chicago Teachers Union's walkout?

 Source reference: https://news.google.com/rss/articles/CBMivwFBVV95cUxPbURLT2pySmVHc3BfcHBqaHpwUHZka1hqQUNkQnZLRzVyRTR2b2FqOGw4clhoaVN2dnFYWE1VRzFqbGV1ZUZFQlZCZ2JxeHdPeFQzVDJhelo4VFNVQjlmcVRtN21qeWZnSUEzcW1EblM4U0hwYUJCUXBqQm9KY3M0U01WQ1pxRHNDWldOTEpCYlBORE1kZ0ZNSFR1cTVYQ0FwaUpBNUUtU09zZXJJX3lsYWszYktaUEZrYmxJVEJuQQ